ArkEcosystemArchive/docs-legacy/docs/cookbook/developer/tester-cli-transaction.md

 [INFO]: Waiting 20 seconds to apply transactions
 ```

-From which we can easily track the flow by looking at [the created address' transactions](https://dexplorer.ark.io/wallets/DGdddVsyBmKz7SyzMsZBm1MHepkqZ3JjKy)
+From which we can easily track the flow by looking at [the created address' transactions](https://dexplorer.ark.io/wallets/DGdddVsyBmKz7SyzMsZBm1MHepkqZ3JjKy).

 ## Dynamic Fees

-For all transactions, you can set `--transfer-fee <number || number-number>` to provide a dynamic value or range of random values to choose from for the fee(s).
+For all transactions, you can set `--transfer-fee <number || number-number>` to provide a dynamic value or range of random values to choose from for the initial transfer fee(s).

-Additionally, types other than transfer have the extra `--<type>-fee <number>` parameter to specify a strict fee catered to that transaction type.
+Additionally, types other than transfer have the extra `--<type>-fee <number || number-number>` parameter to specify a similar fee catered to that transaction type.

 ### Transfer